Dates: 8 consecutive Saturdays: August 5 – September 23, 2023

 Instructor: Zoe Dufour is a sculptor who explores the beauty and design of nature through the human form.
 She studied sculpture at Ashland Academy of Art and Grand Central Atelier, and also worked with artists Gerald Heffernon and Rita Alverez.
 She has taught sculpture at Grand Central Atelier, the Art School at Old Church, and other ateliers and studios.
-See more at zoedufoursculpture.com.
+See more at zoedufoursculpture.com and @saypience

 Class Overview: This class is open to all levels, no experience is necessary, and teaching will be tailored to individuals.
 Students will sculpt a portrait in clay from life using traditional techniques.
 The class will emphasize structure, anatomy, close observation of the model, and capturing a likeness.
 Students will learn how to observe the relationship between forms and read depth accurately.
 The class will begin with a basic “block-in” technique, learning how to accurately establish the large relationships of the portrait, and progress gradually to modeling and finishing techniques in clay.
 Students will also learn how to prepare their pieces to be fired (if desired).
 Instruction includes demos, lectures, and constructive critiques.

-Class #1 (March 7): Students will set up simple life-size armature for portrait, and discuss an overview of techniques for measuring and applying visual observations coherently to a sculpture using the compiled measurements.
-Students will begin to apply clay to their armature and establish the large masses of the portrait. *This class will go from 2-6 pm.
+Class #1: Discussion and overview of techniques for measuring and applying visual observations coherently to a sculpture using compiled measurements.
+Students will begin to apply clay to their armature and establish the large masses of the portrait working from the live model.

 Class #2: Students will continue to work out the relationships of the large masses, while learning a simplified construction of the head, that describes the structural pattern of relations that occur on everyones face.